filamentphp/filamentphp.com/content/articles/josefbehr-how-to-implement-a-localized-country-select-field.md

     },
 ```

-Then create a new PHP class somewhere in your project (e.g. in `app/Filament/Forms/Components/`) that extends the default `Select` component
+Then create a new PHP class somewhere in your project (e.g. in `app/Filament/Forms/Components/`) that extends the default `Select` component:

 ```php
 <?php